freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-22-llvm-ir-func1.markdown

  49       Type::getInt32Ty(Context));
  50   Function *mul_add = cast<Function> (mul_add_fun.getCallee());
 ```

+The details of all classes and member functions of LLVM can be found at https://llvm.org/doxygen/index.html .
+For example, https://llvm.org/doxygen/classllvm_1_1Module.html lists documentation about LLVM::Module, including getOrInsertFunction().

+Module::getOrInsertFunction() looks up the specified function in the module symbol table.
+There are several possibilities:
+* If it does not exist, add a prototype for the function and return it.
+* Otherwise, if the existing function has the correct prototype, return the existing function.
+* Finally, the function exists but has the wrong prototype: return the function with a constantexpr cast to the right prototype.
+In all cases, the returned value is a FunctionCallee wrapper around the 'FunctionType T' passed in, as well as a 'Value' either of the Function or the bitcast to the function.
+So at line 50, we get the callee of mul_add_fun and cast it to a pointer to Function.

 Line 52 sets the calling convention for our new function to be the C calling convention.
 This isn’t strictly necessary, but it ensures that our new function will interoperate properly with C code.